 The Bodhisatta was once a king.
 One night he went walking around the city in disguise and a band of thieves stole his upper robe.
 He father’s former chaplain, who the Bodhisatta did not know, happened to be outside at the time and saw in the constellations that the king had fallen into the hands of enemies and was then set free soon after.
-The king was nearby and during his brief encounter with the ruffians he heard the retired chaplain telling his wife about it as it happened.
+The king was very near the retired chaplain’s home during his brief encounter with the ruffians and he heard him telling his wife about it as it happened.

 In the Lifetime of the Buddha